-The end of the year is often seen as a perfect time of year to reflect and plan for the year ahead.
-But the reality for most business owners is that it’s crazy busy and it may feel like all you can do to make it through.
+The end of the year is often seen as a perfect time to reflect and plan for the year ahead.
+But the reality for most business owners is that it’s crazy busy and it may feel like all you can do just to make it through.

 Though you may not have a lot of time for quiet reflection, do your best to try to carve out some time so you can review where your business has been and where you want it to go in the new year.